Thinking big to develop a growing region

 Freight Service The BNSF Railway and Union Pacific Railroad, both Class I railroads, provide freight service in Metro Denver.
 Both companies are working with the Colorado Department of Transportation on potential rail infrastructure improvements in the state – the Front Range Railroad Infrastructure Rationalization Project.
 The study evaluated relocating rail infrastructure east, away from the Front Range and major population centers.

 Passenger service in Metro Denver is available on Amtrak via the California Zephyr route, which connects Chicago to San Francisco and follows a scenic path through the plains and the Rocky Mountains.
-Amtrak service is based out of Denver Union Station, which is undergoing a redevelopment plan to transform it into a regional transportation hub where light rail, buses, and passenger rail converge.
+Amtrak service is based out of Denver Union Station, connecting passengers directly to where light rail, buses, and passenger rail converge.

 In 2017, The Colorado Department of Transportation tasked the Southwest Chief & Front Range Passenger Rail Commission with facilitating and implementing future passenger rail along the Front Range and Interstate 25 corridor.
 The proposed line would service Pueblo, Colorado Springs, Fort Collins and Denver over 173 miles, ultimately connecting with other multimodal transportation systems along Interstate 25.
 Currently, the Front Range Passenger Rail Commission is completing rail simulation model studies to determine compatibility with existing lines.